-2 hours lecture per week Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.
-Comment: ED 278 (Alpha) may require field assignments to be conducted at a preK-12 school/classroom setting.
-ED 278 (Alpha) may not be taken for credit/no credit.
+Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.
+Comment: ED 278 (Alpha) may require field assignments to be conducted at a PreK-12 school/classroom setting.
+ED 278 (Alpha) may not be taken credit/no credit.

-ED 278 (Alpha) investigates current and controversial issues in the field of Education.
+ED 278 (Alpha) investigates current issues and considerations in the field of Education.

-- 1. Critically examine current and controversial issues in the field of Education. - 2.
-Devise and systematically conduct a research study on issues in the field of Education. - 3.
-Disseminate research information to key stakeholders in the field of Education. - 4.
-Advocate for a quality education system for students, teachers, and schools.
+- 1. Explain current issues and consideration in the field of Education. - 2.
+Research issues and considerations in the field of Education using quantitative and/or qualitative methods. - 3.
+Recommend informed solutions to address issues in the field of Education. - 4.
+Effectively advocate for quality education for students, teachers, and schools in writing.

-ED 278B Special Topics in Education - Standardized Testing in Education (1)
+ED 278B Special Topics in Education - Standardized Testing in Education (2)